benedikt-wueller/bezier-spline-kotlin/README.md

 Vector2D tangent = curve.getTangentAt(0.5);
 ```

-The required and potentially heavy length estimation happens the first time the length is queried.
-You can manually update the spline to move the
+The required length estimation happens the first time the length is queried.
+You can manually update the curve to move the workload.
-workload.
 By default, the performance impact is negligible in most cases.

 ```java
 curve.computeLength(); // calculations happen here.